 b.
 Other Issues.

 Beyond the four entry requirements of Acts 15 and the Ten Commandments, there are several other issues that frequently come up, so it seems beneficial to define our position on them.
-If there are other issues that should be included, please write us, email@example.com.
+If there are other issues that should be included, please write us to email@example.com

 We believe that YHWH is the Creator of heaven and earth, the sea and all that is in them.
 He is eternally pre-existent.
 It is our duty to praise Him, serve Him, and obey His Instructions.
 He commands that we worship Him and Him alone (Exodus 20:1-2).
 He also tells us not to worship him in the manner that any of the other false elohim (‘g-ds’) are worshiped.
 This is a “salvation issue,” and we do not ordain teachers who are not in agreement with this point of doctrine.

-We believe that Yeshua is the Son of the Living Elohim, born of the virgin Miriam and the Ruach HaQodesh (the Set-apart Spirit), paradoxically both man and divine.
+We believe that Yshua is the Son of the Living Elohim, born of the virgin Miriam and the Ruach HaQodesh (the Set-apart Spirit), paradoxically both man and divine.
 He is a manifestation of Elohim.
-More details can be found in the study, “Yeshua: Manifestation of Elohim.”
+More details can be found in the study “Yeshua: Manifestation of YHWH”.
 We may allow congregants into the assemblies if they are not sure about Yeshua’s deity, but we do not ordain teachers who do not agree that Yeshua is the Son of the Living Elohim.

 3. Salvation is by Favor (Grace) Through Faith, not Works.